dj505/PicoFX/README.md

 Dedicated HID controller firmware for simulators and such coming Eventually™

+## FAQ
+* Can I make and sell these, or sell extras?
+    * Go ahead!
+However, do make sure they're well built and thoroughly tested, and consider [donating a few bucks](https://ko-fi.com/dj505piu) if you can!
+* Does this work with official games?
+    * Yes, **however** using a hand controller on any currently online and supported game (XX 20th Anniversary Edition, at the time of writing) is considered cheating, especially during events, and you may get the game/machine banned or blacklisted.
+* Can I make this without any LEDs to start with and add them later?
+    * Mostly.
+There is one in-switch LED that won't be reachable once the Pico is soldered in.
+If you plan to add LEDs later on, either install sockets of some kind to account for this without needing to solder later, or install the Pico with male/female pin headers so you can remove it later to install LEDs.
+All RGB LEDs can be soldered at any time without removing the Pico.
+* How do I make the underglow work?
+    * If you're using this controller with IO2Key on Windows for StepF2/StepP1/StepPrime/StepPXX, underglow lighting will not work.
+Base StepMania or Project OutFox support lighting but extra manual configuration will need to be done, which I haven't had a chance to try yet.
+Linux users running StepMania or Project OutFox can use the kernel driver linked in [Flashing the Firmware](#flashing-the-firmware) for lighting support by editing Preferences.ini and editing the `LightsDriver` line to read `LightsDriver=PIUIO_Leds`.
+* Can I make this project USB C compatible somehow?
+    * If you can find a Pico clone that uses USB C and is pin-compatible with the official Raspberry Pi Pico, you absolutely can.
+I can't provide official support for multiple boards though, otherwise this project would get really messy really fast.

 ## Special Thanks
 Thanks to
 - therathatter & 48productions (firmware things)